Asymptotic dimension and the disk graph I: Distance in the curve graph

-Call a pair $\eta\prec\tau$ of large train tracks \emph{wide} if the following holds true. \begin{enumerate} \item A vertex cycle of $\eta$ fills a large subtrack of $\tau$. \item A simple closed curve carried by a diagonal extension of a large subtrack of $\eta$ intersects every vertex cycle of $\tau$. \end{enumerate} We have
+\begin{definition} A pair $\eta\prec\tau$ of large train tracks is called \emph{wide} if every simple closed curve which is carried by a diagonal extension of a large subtrack of $\eta$ fills a diagonal extension of a large subtrack of $\tau$. \end{definition}